top of page

 11 AI Internships for High School Students

-Participating in AI internships is also a great way to hone your tech skills and boost your profile for college applications, making your experience stand out.
-Internship experiences will help deepen your understanding of concepts in AI and prepare you for future academic and career endeavors in STEM.
+Participating in AI internships is a great way to boost your profile for college applications, making your application stand out.
+Internship experiences will deepen your understanding of concepts in AI and prepare you for future academic and career endeavors in STEM.

 Here are 11 of the best AI internships for high school students that you can consider!